hypertrack/hyperlog-android/README.md

 Use [`RequestBin`](https://requestb.in/) to push the logs.
 * Visit the [`RequestBin`](https://requestb.in/) site and create a `RequestBin`.
-* Once you have the bin created, copy the URL and set it to the `SmartLog.setURL`.
+* Once you have the bin created, copy the URL and set it to the `HyperLog.setURL`.
-* After `SmartLog.pushLogs` reload the related view page to view exactly which requests were made, what headers were sent, and raw body and so on, all in a pretty graphical setting like above image.
+* After `HyperLog.pushLogs` reload the related view page to view exactly which requests were made, what headers were sent, and raw body and so on, all in a pretty graphical setting like above image.
 * Once you get the logs on `RequestBin` create your own endpoint on your server and start receiving logs on to your server for debugging.

 **Note:**
 * Push logs to server in compressed form to reduce the data consumption and response time.
 ```
-SmartLog.pushLogs(Context mContext, boolean compress, SmartLogCallback callback);
+HyperLog.pushLogs(Context mContext, boolean compress, HyperLogCallback callback);
 ```
 * Logs will be compressed using `GZIP` encoding.
 * Logs will be deleted from database after successful push.